dennishedback/benkpress-plugin-api/README.md

 `PassthroughPagePreprocessor()`
 :   Describes a generic page preprocessor which accepts all pages and passes through the input as output.
-Can be used for page classification for trivial cases without any need to
+Can be used for page classification for trivial cases when there is no need to transform the text.

     ### Ancestors (in MRO)